chipmk/tcpip.js/README.md

    polyfill(stack);
    ```

-3. Any server-side library that imports `net` will use the polyfilled API and route packets through your stack.
+3. Now any server-side library that imports `net` will use the polyfilled API and route packets through your stack.

    ```ts
    import { createServer } from 'net';